Guidelines for Contributors: Style Sheet

 a copy of written permission(s) with the manuscript.

-submissions are evaluated anonymously by specialists in the appropriate
+journal and submissions are evaluated anonymously by specialists

-field.
-Please allow four to six months for consideration.
+in the appropriate field.
+Please allow four to six months for

-and English.
-Manuscripts in Spanish must be formatted with accent
+in Spanish and English.
+Manuscripts in Spanish must be formatted

-marks and special characters, as necessary.
-Spanish words or phrases
+with accent marks and special characters, as necessary.
+Spanish